 India’s Forward Policy, put in place in July 1962, required the Army to operate very close to, and sometimes across, the McMahon line.
 The terrain was heavily wooded and mountainous.
 A distance of two kilometres on the map between two points could take up to three hours to traverse.
 Across the border the Chinese built up troop and supply strength.
 Good roads had been constructed leading right up to the McMahon Line.

-Skirmishes between Indian and Chinese patrols turned serious.
+By November 1962, skirmishes between Indian and Chinese patrols turned serious.
 As Chinese forces pushed in they encountered lightly armed Indian patrols, who sometimes engaged vastly superior forces.
 At Lamang the Assam Rifles patrol fought the Chinese for three hours until 9pm, until Chinese Verey lights revealed they were surrounded.
 They withdrew towards Menchuka.

 To the right of Menchuka, towards Manigong, the results were similar.
 Chinese advance parties engaged Indian patrols and pushed them back to local headquarters.
 The Dogras posted at Manigong retreated under pressure from the Chinese, delaying them as much as possible.
 Under Major Pandarinath Rege, the Dogras beat back four attacks by the Chinese, causing casualties, until they retreated due to shortage of ammunition.

 At Tuting, the Assam Rifles detachment just managed to delay the Chinese.
 Lance Naik Hasta Bahadur Gurung and Rifleman Baji Ram Thapa displayed significant heroism under fire.